fabpot/symfony-docs/book/controller.rst

 .. tip::

     You can even avoid calling the ``render`` method by using the ``@Template`` annotation.
-See the
-    :doc:`FrameworkExtraBundle documentation </bundles/SensioFrameworkExtraBundle/annotations/view>`
-    more details.
+See the `FrameworkExtraBundle documentation`_ more details.

 .. tip::